Design and Analysis of Experiments, Volume 1, Introduction to Experimental Design, 2nd Edition

 Other Available Formats: Hardcover

-Expanding Chapter 9 to draw important distinctions between two types of blocking factors and to illustrate their roles in the process of drawing statistical inferences from the experiment.
+Discussion of the important distinctions between two types of blocking factors and their role in the process of drawing statistical inferences from an experiment